elh/advent-2023/README.md

   * Wrapped up an incredible wedding in Jaipur 🎊!
   * Day 12: Part 2 solved with DP by treating `s[1:]` as the subproblem and using the `@cache` decorator.
   * Quickly got through Days 13-16 part 1's so I have access to part 2's for the flight back in case I'm not too sleepy 😪.
+  * Day 14: Part 2 solved by detecting loops and finding equivalent position via modulo.
+  * Day 16: Performance improved reusing previous results. `cast_light` returns a graph of lights and downstream lights which we can optionally take as an argument as well and build upon.